-Wojciech Papierak - Vice President of the Management Board in charge of Retail Market
+Wojciech Papierak - Vice President of the Management Board in charge of Retail Market He graduated from the Faculty of Law and Administration at the University of Łódź.
+During his professional career he worked at

-He graduated from the Faculty of Law and Administration at the University of Łódź.
-During his professional career he worked at the following positions: in the years 1993-1995 as assistant at the Credit Department at Powszechny Bank Inwestycyjny S.A. in the years 1995-1998 in Powszechny Bank Gospodarczy; as Chief Specialist at the Retail Banking Department and Director of the Customer Service Department at the Building Society established as a unit of Grupa Pekao S.A.; in the years 1998-2000 as Deputy Director and subsequently Director of the Retail Banking Department at PKO Bank Polski SA.
+The gladuated find the Factory of Law and Administration at the Onlowing positions: in the years 1993-1995 as assistant at the Credit Department at Powszechny Bank Inwestycyjny S.A. in the years 1995-1998 in Powszechny Bank Gospodarczy; as Chief Specialist at the Retail Banking Department and Director of the Customer Service Department at the Building Society established as a unit of Grupa Pekao S.A., in the years 1998-2000 as Deputy Director and subsequently Director of the Retail Banking Department at PKO Bank Polski SA.
 From 2000 to 2003 he worked for BRE Bank S.A. as a Director of the Department of Commercial Management for Retail Banking as well as Director of the Department of Operational Support for Retail Banking.
 In the years 2002-2006 he worked at the Settlement and Information Centre CERI sp. z o.o. as a member of the Management Board, Managing Director and subsequently President of the Management Board and Chief Executive Officer.
 From November 2006 to June 2008 he served as Vice President of the Management Board of Nordea Bank Polska S.A.in charge of Operations, Logistics and Security.
-In the years 1999-2002, he served as the member of the Supervisory Board of the Credit Information Bureau in Warsaw.
-In the years 2001-2003 he served served as the member of the Supervisory Board of the Credit minimation bureau in Walsaw.
-In the years 2001-2003 he served as Vice Chairman of the Supervisory Board of Bank Częstochowa S.A. in Częstochowa.
-Since July 2008 he serves as the Vice President of the Management Board of PKO Bank Polski SA in charge of Retail Banking.
+In the years 1999-2002, he served as the member of the Supervisory Board of Bank Częstochowa S.A. in Częstochowa S.A. inc. aduly 2008 he serves as the Vice President of the Management Board of PKO Bank Polski SA in charge of Retail Banking.
 He is also a member of Supervisory Board of Bank Pocztowy SA, of Supervisory Board of Ukrainian Kredobank SA and of Supervisory Board of PKO TFI SA.
-Moreover, he serves as the Vice President of the European Mortgage Federation and he is a member of the Board of Directors in Visa Europe
+Moreover, he serves as the Vice President of the European Mortgage Federation and he is a member of the Board of Directors in Visa Europe.

-Mariusz Zarzycki - Vice-President of the Management bard in charge of Information Technology and Services
+Mariusz Zarzycki - Vice-President of the Management bard in charge of Information Technology and Services.
 In 1991, he has graduated from the Faculty of Economics at the University of Łódź.
 He is also a graduate of the University of Stockholm (major: Banking and Finance).
 He began his professional career in 1992 at Bank Przemysłowy in Łódź.
 In the years 1993-1998, he worked for Powszechny Bank Gospodarczy SA - Grupa Pekao S.A. as Deputy Director of the Organisational Department and subsequently as Director of the Support Department, the Banking Technology Department and the IT Department.
 In the years 1998-2008, he worked for BRE Bank S.A. as Deputy Director of the IT and Telecommunication Department, Director of the Information Technology for Retail Banking, Director of Department for Development of Information Technology.
 Since 2004, he worked as the Bank's Director for Information Technology.
 In the years 2002-2008 he acted as President of the Management Board of ServicePoint (an IT company from the structures of BRE Bank).

-\As of 1 October 2009 until the PFSA consents for Zbigniew Jagiełło to perform the function of the President of the Management Board
+As of 1 October 2009 until the PFSA consents for Zbigniew Jagiełło to perform the function of the President of the Management Board.